Sustainable Building and the Path to Net ZeroPublished on 2022-04-25

-As our world transitions into net zero, sustainable building is an emerging concern for people, governments, and businesses.
-In this blog, we’ll be discussing the current challenges in sustainable architecture and what we can do to move into a world where sustainable building is the new standard.
+As our world transitions into net-zero, sustainable building is an emerging concern for people, governments, and businesses.
+In this blog, we’ll be discussing the current challenges in sustainable architecture and what we can do to move onto a world where sustainable building is the new standard.

 According to the UN Environmental Global Status report for Building and Construction in 2019, the global buildings sector accounted for 38% of global energy-related CO2 emissions.
 Most emissions come from transport (23%), residential buildings (11%), and buildings construction industry (10%).
 Electricity consumption in building operations accounts for 55% of the world’s global electricity use.

 Net-zero refers to balancing the emissions we produce with the removed emissions from our atmosphere.
 This concept has come in response to the alarming predictions that if we continue down the same path, the earth could reach its temperature limit, which poses great risks to marine life, and life on land.

 In the Paris Agreement, numerous countries agreed to work towards balancing their output of greenhouse gas emissions with the removal of such emissions.